 As an adult I furthered my fandom beyond the series, the toys and movies into the comics, where it all began.
 And that’s why I rate the first film as the best.
 It is truest to it’s comic origins, with the story lifted almost straight from some of the earliest issues.
 It’s dark and mysterious, while still being humorous.
 We get our first look into the world of these fascinating characters (and the origin makes sense!)
 We get the best portrayal and appearance of Casey Jones.
 It is the gold standard all the films have been striving for since it was released.
 And with as far as CGI has come, the turtle suits still almost look more believable to me.
 Plus, Sam Rockwell.

 Also, while these are not feature films, I highly recommend watching the animated TV film Turtles Forever and the documentary Turtle Power.
 These would have probably ranked after Ooze and before TMNT, perspectively, had they been feature films.

 Do you agree with my list?
 Disagree?
 I don’t care.
-Go fight on on reddit if you want be a jerk about someone’s personal opinions.
+Go fight on reddit if you want be a jerk about someone’s personal opinions.